sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 deeper rules.

-When a player chooses a card with an UNENCUMBERED or RECEIVE CARDS tag, take that opportunity to explain how Speed / Wealth / Equipment works and point out how it will impact their ability to choose other equipment and be able to run away from threats.
+When a player chooses a card with an UNENCUMBERED or RECEIVE CARDS tag, take that opportunity to explain how Speed / Wealth / Pack works and point out how it will impact their ability to choose other equipment and be able to run away from threats.